s5z/zsim/README.md

   3.4 (OPTIONAL) DRAMSim2 for main memory simulation.
 Build locally and define
       the env var DRAMSIMPATH as in 3.1 and 3.3.

+4. In some distributions you may need to make minor changes to the host configuration to support large shmem segments and ptrace.
+See the notes below for more details.

-4. Compile zsim: `scons -j16`
+5. Compile zsim: `scons -j16`

-5. Launch a test run: `./build/opt/zsim tests/simple.cfg`
+6. Launch a test run: `./build/opt/zsim tests/simple.cfg`

 For more compilation options, run scons --help.
 You can build debug, optimized and release variants of the simulator (--d, --o, --r options).
 Optimized (opt)